Azeko2xo/woodem/doc/sphinx2/source/theory/contact/concrete.rst

    :figclass: align-center
    :width: 80%

    Confined compression, comparing experimental data and simulation without the confinement extensions of the model.
-Experimental results (dashed) from :cite:`Caner2000`.
+Experimental results (dashed) by Caner.

+.. from :cite:`Caner2000`.   # FIXME: put back when Sphinx fixes the bug, see https://github.com/sphinx-doc/sphinx/issues/1798

 Consider confined strain-stress diagrams at the :ref:`preceding figure <concrete-confined-linear-nosoft>` exhibiting unrealistic behavior under high confinement (-400MPa).
 Parameters :math:`\eps_s` and :math:`\tilde K_s` will influence at which point the curve will get to the hardening branch and what will be its tangent modulus  (:ref:`figure <concrete-strain-stress-normal-hardening>`).
 The :math:`Y_0` parameter determines evolution of plasticity surface in compression (:ref:`figure <concrete-yield-surf-log>`).
 We recommend the following values of the parameters: